A (Very) Brief History of Legal Technology

 Recording sound on a machine was invented long before the 1950s, but it was in 1953 that dictation machines were first marketed specifically to law firms.
 Lawyers could record information on dictation machines even if their assistant wasn’t present, but they could have that assistant transcribe the information at some other time.

-It was a time-saving device as well as more reliable method of recording information the lawyer needed transcribed.
+It was a time-saving device as well as a more reliable method of recording information the lawyer needed transcribed.
 Unfortunately, the first dictation machines were expensive, clunky, and often broke down.
 But today, any lawyer with a smartphone can quickly and easily dictate information and have it immediately transcribed with a very high accuracy rate.

 Today’s legal software should be equipped with notes, reminders, and email archive features to fill this time-tested need.